getletterpress/slate/source/index.html.md

 status | Mail piece status.
-firstname | Recipient first name. lastname | Recipient last name. email | If no address is given, Letterpress will attempt a reverse email append on this email. test-mode | Denotes whether this was a test mailer.
+firstname | Recipient first name. lastname | Recipient last name. email | If no address is given, Postie will attempt a reverse email append on this email. test-mode | Denotes whether this was a test mailer.

 # Transactions